cnerg/cnerg.github.com/_sources/people/pphw_reference.txt

 admission.
 Since it is in your best interest to receive the best possible recommendation or reference, I have prepared these guidelines to help optimize the process.

+The first section helps you decide if I am the right person to provide this reference.
+If you have already decided this and/or I have already agreed, you can jump to the next section.

 Choosing the Right Person
 -------------------------